Brought to you by Mel Patterson

-With stocks surging, bonds lost ground.
+That lower than expected manufacturing data boosted bonds.
 The 30YR FNMA 4.0% bond ended UP .11, to $102.36.
 In Freddie Mac’s Primary Mortgage Market Survey, the national average 30-year fixed mortgage rate fell to its lowest level since February last year.
 Remember, mortgage rates can be extremely volatile, so check with your mortgage professional for up-to-the-minute information.

 THIS WEEK’S FORECAST

 NOTE: Weaker economic data tends to send bond prices up and interest rates down, while positive data points to lower bond prices and higher loan rates.

 FEDERAL RESERVE WATCH

 Forecasting Federal Reserve policy changes in coming months… Virtually no one on Wall Street sees the Fed touching rates at this week’s FOMC meet.
 Same goes for the two confabs after that.
 Note: In the lower chart, a 19% probability of change is an 81% probability the rate will stay the same.

 Current Fed Funds Rate: 2.25%-2.50%